-If your car is parked on any street during a citywide parking ban, it will be ticketed.
-The fine is $40.00, or $30.00 if paid within 12 days.
-As well, your car could be towed to the nearest cleared street.
+If your car is parked on any street during a citywide parking ban, it will be ticketed, at a cost outlined in the current Fees and Charges Schedule.
+As well, your vehicle could be towed to the nearest cleared street.

 BETTER DRIVING FOR ALL